2026 Cycle & Bike Tours in Vermont

 (Friday’s optional biking is a figure-eight loop riding through three covered bridges of the Marble Valley)

-Sunday Lilac; Monday Shoreham; Tuesday (dine out) Strong House; Wednesday Swift House; Thursday Lilac
+Sunday Lilac; Monday Shoreham; Tuesday Strong House; Wednesday Swift House; Thursday Lilac

-Preview this trip in a day-by-day online brochure
+Preview this trip in an interactive day-by-day online brochure

 Tour 2S: arrive at Lilac Inn Sunday afternoon; finish at Lilac Inn Thursday lunchtime